akutsupis/gdoc-pdf-url/README.md

 # gdoc-pdf-url
 Google Doc to PDF to static URL Script

+>[!Note]
+>Google Docs hsa a "Publish to Web" feature built-in which achieves the same result with a lot less work.
+I'm leaving the code for this up because it might still be useful to someone for a reason I haven't considered.

 This tool is useful for a situation where you have a Google Doc that you update often, that you want to host online as a PDF.
-Typically, that reqrires creating a PDF version manually in Google Drive, changing the format using the ID to point to the desired variant (ie /preview or /view or /download), then updating a shortlink or your host URL to point to the new PDF URL.
+Typically, that requires creating a PDF version manually in Google Drive, changing the format using the ID to point to the desired variant (ie /preview or /view or /download), then updating a shortlink or your host URL to point to the new PDF URL.
 It gets even more complicated when you want both an embedded PDF and a download link, which requires a user to repeat part of that process twice.

 This tool automates that process entirely.
 It creates a new menu in your Google Doc.
 When you click "Update PDF" in that menu, the script automatically creates the PDF and updates shortURLs for both embedding and downloading that PDF.
 That way, you can just embed your short URLs on your hosting site or wherever they are shared online, and they will automatically update to point to your newest document version.